Breathing in CMD

 Night Time Ventilation

-People with CMD often first develop problems with ventilation in sleep.
-We all have slightly shallower breaths and a slower breathing rate while sleeping.
-Our oxygen level also slightly decreases, in part, because effort reduces, lung volumes reduce in the recumbent position, and tissues in the back of the throat relax and may somewhat obstruct breathing.
-In an unaffected individual, these changes go largely unnoticed, and are well-t
+People with CMD often first develop problems with ventilation during sleep.
+We all have slightly shallower breaths and slower breathing rates while sleeping, called hypoventilation.
+Our oxygen levels also slightly decrease, in part, because effort reduces, lung volumes reduce in the recumbent position, and tissues in the back of the throat relax and may somewhat obstruct breathing.
+In an unaffected individual, these changes go largely unnoticed, and are well-tolerated.
+However, in people with CMD, these changes can significantly impact ventilation during sleep.

-In the supine position (lying down on the back), chest wall expansion and diaphragm movement is more difficult as compared to sitting or standing upright.
-As a result, shallower breathing occurs, and this can cause carbon dioxide levels to rise.
+In the supine position (lying down), chest wall expansion and diaphragmatic movement is more difficult as compared to sitting or standing upright.
+As a result, shallower breathing occurs, which if left untreated, causes carbon dioxide levels to rise.
 Eventually, oxygen levels may also fall.

-Hypoventilation is treated not with oxygen, but with non-invasive ventilation to increase the amount of air (volume) exchanged during breathing.
+Key Point: Hypoventilation is treated not with oxygen, but with ventilatory support (ventilator or BiPAP), to increase the amount of air volume exchanged during breathing.

 Signs of Hypoventilation